AnNePDHA/AI-Agent-for-Manufacturing/README.md

 **5. Knowledge-Based Assistance:** Provides contextual, data-backed answers without the need for real-time system integration, focusing on enhancing users’ understanding of historical and operational data.

+## Use cases

+- **Query Data:** Users can ask natural language questions (e.g., "Which machines had critical alarms?") that are automatically converted into SQL queries to retrieve relevant data.
+- **Check SQL Queries:** Users can submit SQL queries for validation and correction to ensure syntactical and logical accuracy before execution.
+- **View Table Structure:** The Assistant can display the schema (column names, data types) and sample records of selected tables for better database understanding.
+- **Analyze Data:** Provides insights and explanations for patterns or anomalies in manufacturing data, such as downtime trends, maintenance cycles, or production irregularities.
+- **Support Predictive Maintenance:** Enables users to access and analyze the PredictiveMaintenance_history table, offering insights that can improve maintenance scheduling and reduce machine downtime.

 ## Workflow Diagram
 ![Biểu đồ không có tiêu đề drawio (2)](https://github.com/user-attachments/assets/e9f4630e-e71a-429b-aa96-1a350661b1fc)